Gouthambobby67/college_cr_bot/README.md

 # MITS College Bot

 A Telegram bot built primarily for Madanapalle Institute of Technology and Sciences (MITS) that helps students quickly check their results and view timetables.
-This project was developed as part of the author's coursework and is intended to make accessing college information easier for students.
+This project was developed as part of[...]

 ---